stanley-gu/standardsCh/chapter.md

 Early on in the development of SBML, the original authors decided to provide software tools almost immediately for the community.
 Since XML at the time was not well understood by many software developers the provision of such assistance was crucial.
 In hindsight, this is probably one reason why SBML has become a popular standard.
 Initially the original authors provided a simple library for the Windows platform since the bulk of biology based users tend to be Windows users.
-Today this library is still used by a number of tools including Gepasi, Jarnac and JDesigner.
+Today this library is still used by a number of tools including Gepasi, Jarnac and JDesigner (discussed later).
 With the growing popularity of SBML, the community has since developed a comprehensive cross platform tool libSBML (<http://sbml.sourceforge.org>) which is now the recommended SBML toolkit to use .
 LibSBML was developed in C/C++, with bindings to a number of different languages, for maximum portability.

 #### Practical Considerations